My Account

 Build Your Portfolio for Retirement

-3. Execute Your Plan
+3. Execute Your Plan by Choosing Investments

-4. Maintain the Plan
+4. Maintain Your Plan

 Do you have money in several different accounts—two or more investment companies or your bank?
 Consolidating investment accounts may give you a clearer picture of your overall financial standing, including whether you’re properly diversified.

+Life will change and your portfolio may need to as well.
 Don’t just set it and forget it.
 Did you marry, divorce or have a baby?
 Do you want to dial back your level of risk?
 Would you like to retire earlier than you originally planned?
 Your investment plan may need adjusting to reflect these new realities.

 Keep a Long-Term View

 It’s never too early to get started on building your own investment portfolio.
-The more time you have for your investment to grow and compound, the more likely you are to reach your goals.
+The more time you have for your investments to grow and compound, the more likely you are to reach your goals.
 And we’re here to help you along the way, including offering advice options to help you make sense of your investing world.

 Not Sure Where to Start?

-Investment Consultants are available to help.
+Investment consultants are available to help.
 Start by requesting a call back.

 This information is for educational purposes only and is not intended as a personalized recommendation or fiduciary advice.
 There are different options available for your retirement plan investments.
 You should consider all options before making a decision.
 Our representatives can help you evaluate all of your distribution options.